datacamp-content/courses-introduction-to-shell/chapter1.md

   shell, and how to create, modify, and delete files and folders.

---- type:PlainMultipleChoiceExercise lang:bash xp:50 key:badd717ea4
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:badd717ea4
 ## The shell and your file explorer

 An operating system like Windows, Linux, or Mac OS is a special kind of program.